-RYTHM’s Annual Project Report 2021 details the progress with these organisations through its ongoing focus on four United Nations Sustainable Development Goals: to advance quality education for all, gender equality, sustainable cities and communities, and global partnerships.
+RYTHM’s Annual Project Report 2021 details the progress of these organisations through its ongoing focus on four United Nations Sustainable Development Goals: to advance quality education for all, gender equality, sustainable cities and communities, and global partnerships.

-“The challenges undeniably had an impeding effect on our projects,” RYTHM Foundation Head, Santhi Periasamy, said in the report’s foreword.
+“The challenges undeniably had an impeding effect on our projects,” RYTHM Foundation Head Santhi Periasamy said in the report’s foreword.
 “Fighting every battle in our way to impact communities was draining.
 Yet, we rose to our feet and did all (that was) necessary.”